How to calculate mutual fund returns?

-The IRR (Internal Rate of return) considers the time value of money for the investment made at different points of time.
+The IRR (Internal Rate of Return) considers the time value of money for the investment made at different points in time.

-Therefore, we may use XIRR returns (which is nothing but IRR) in MS Excel to find out the return on SIP in the above example, which is 15.65%
+Therefore, we may use the XIRR of mutual fund returns (which is nothing but IRR) in MS Excel to find out the return on SIP in the above example, which is 15.65%.

 5. Mutual Fund SIP calculator to build a corpus

-The above 4 methods explain the most effective formulae which helps you in calculating the mutual fund returns you have earned.
+The above 4 methods explain the most effective formulae which help you in calculating the mutual fund returns you have earned.

 The below-automated calculator will help you project and find how much will be the future value of your SIP investments.

 This calculator also can be used to find out how much do you need to save to accumulate a particular corpus.

 Now, who wouldn’t say yes to an online tool which can help investors calculate their returns rather than manually pulling out the whole math?

 A mutual fund online calculator uses a certain investment strategy.

 An online mutual fund return calculator can help an investor to understand how far they have reached with their scheduled goal.